-Dr. Myers is a Sea Grant Extension Specialist based in Santa Barbara.
+Monique Myers is a researcher based in Santa Barbara, previously a California Sea Grant Extension Specialist.
 Her work broadly addresses resilient coastal communities and healthy coastal ecosystems, which are key focal areas for California Sea Grant.
-Myers has a diverse array of projects and collaborates with a variety of government agencies, nonprofit groups, students, university researchers and other stakeholders.
+Myers has led a diverse array of projects and collaborates with a variety of government agencies, nonprofit groups, students, university researchers and other stakeholders.

 Monique R. Myers and Richard F. Ambrose.
 2015.
 Salt Marsh Reduces Fecal Indicator Bacteria Input to Coastal Waters in Southern California.
-Bulletin of the Southern California Academy of Sciences: Vol. 114: Iss.
+Bulletin of the S. California Academy of Sciences: Vol. 114: Iss.
 2.

 Monique R. Myers and Richard F. Ambrose 2012.
 A Student and Teacher Watershed and Wetland Education Program: Extension to Promote Community Social-Ecological Resilience.
 Journal of Extension: Vol. 50 Iss.
 4.

 Curriculum Vitae (PDF)